 At the time, the gruesome murder of Litvinenko led to a significant deterioration of British-Russian relations, already troubled by various different disputes over extradition, as well as by British criticism of Russian conduct in Chechnya.
 In May 2007, Britain requested that Moscow extradite the prime suspect Andrei Lugovoi to be tried in the UK.
 The request was rejected and political relations and practical cooperation largely ceased.
 Although economic relations have continued, the political relationship has never fully recovered, with the issue over Litvinenko's death resurfacing intermittently ever since.

-headed by retired high court judge Sir Robert Owen, ran for six months last year.
+The public inquiry, headed by retired high court judge Sir Robert Owen, ran for six months last year.

 "In some ways, the trajectory of the Litvinenko case has acted as a barometer of British-Russian relations," says Sarah Lain, research fellow at the Royal United Services Institute (RUSI).

 "Originally, a public inquiry was ruled out in part due to 'international relations;' instead they proceeded with an inquest.
 Holding a public inquiry that would allow Sir Robert Owen to consider closed evidence and hold closed hearings, with the potential of revealing some Russian state involvement or connection in the murder of Litvinenko, would obviously damage British-Russian relations," she told DW.